 I had the intuition that I wanted to do research in mathematics when I was in highschool.
 We had exercices to solve at home and one of them gave me a rough time.
 I had spent some time on it and, in order to answer the question, I had finally demonstrated something more general than was asked.
 I had found out some sort of functional inequality (I don't remember precisely what).
 I had been erring and going around in circles and groping about, and in the end, I had found a solution.
 But above all, I had had a great time!
 I had been totally engrossed in it.
 It somehow was my first experience as a researcher...
 I remember presenting my solution at maths class: everyone was surprised, even the teacher.
 It gave me the hint.
 As I was wondering what could be my vocation, all of a sudden it appeared to me that research, which looked rather appealing (although I then had no precise idea of what it really was, just an intuition), met with a concrete research domain: mathematics, which seemed to match my brains - a taste for certainty, the pleasure of toying with a question...
 I then strived to fulfil the conditions to carry out this project of becoming a mathematician.
 I had no idea if I was capable of being one, but the first step was to study in a "classe préparatoire".
 That's where I had the chance to have Stéphane Hoguet as a teacher, and I pay tribute to his memory.
 He played an important role as he made me truly discover the beauty of mathematics and was the first one to believe in my capacity as a mathematician and to encourage me on that path.

-I like being intellectually stimulated, and I like the fact that nothing repeats itself.
-You're always goaded to go a little further, to improve and refresh yourself, to learn new things and explore new territories.
-I also like having exchanges with my colleagues, meeting younger ones (students, PhD students, postdocs), having the feeling you're passing on the torch, and I very much enjoy the international part of the job, travelling a lot, creating links with colleagues in various countries.
+The intellectual stimulation, and the fact that the job does not repeat itself.
+One is always pushed to go a little further, to improve and renew oneself, to learn new things and explore new territories.
+I also like having exchanges with my colleagues, meeting younger ones (students, PhD students, postdocs), having the feeling I’m passing on the torch, and I very much appreciate the international aspect of the job, travelling often, forging connections with colleagues from various countries.
 And then of course there's the freedom, the freedom of working on what you want, with whom you want, at whatever time you want!
-All that is very precious, let us not forget it.
+All that is very valuable, let us not forget it.

 Do you already know what you're going to talk about in Rio?...
 What does it mean to you, to participe in this congress?